Chirag-Rana/Computer-Networks-MA3105/CN-Lab-4/README.md

     ```

 3.  **Add a video file:**
-    Place a video file named `video.mp4` in the root directory of the project.
+    Place a video file in the root directory of the project.
 You can change the video file path by editing the `VIDEO_PATH` variable in `server.py`.
+Currently a        sample video URL has been placed in the variable.

 ## 🚀 How to Run